pkolomeitsev/woo-exchange-rate/readme.txt

 == Description ==

-Woo Exchange Rate Plugin - is a simple plugin, which allows to setup currency exchange rates for WooCommerce products.
+Woo Exchange Rate Plugin - is a simple plugin, which allows you to change product price according currency exchange rate.
+Default currency must have exchange rate equal = 1.
+All other currencies rates should be set according exchange rate of default one.
-End-user can buy products from your WooCommerce shop using different currencies.
+End-user can buy products from your WooCommerce Shop using different currencies.

-All currencies info are based on WooCommerce core.
+All currencies info are based on WooCommerce plugin data.

 Features:

 - Setup currency exchange rates from control panel
-- Diplay currency switcher to end user
+- Display currency switcher to end user
 - Store order with selected currency

 == Installation ==